twse/random-stuff/Third-Party Notices.md

 American Coders LTD of Raleigh N. Carolina grants you a license to use PM File Compare (PMFLCOMP) only in the country where you acquired it.
 PM File Compare is copyrighted and licensed (not sold).
 We do not transfer title of PM File Compare to you.
 You obtain no rights other than those granted you under this license.

 PM File Compare is supplied as is.
 The author disclaims all warranties, expressed or implied, including, without limitation, the warranties of merchantability and of fitness for any purpose.
 The author assumes no liability for damages, direct or consequential, which may result from the use of PM File Compare.

-## For use of RexxBase
-Copyright © 1993-1999 American Coders Ltd.<br />
-Written by Joseph McVerry

 ## For use of RexxSem
 REXXSEM is distributed as licenced shareware.
 REXXSEM ("the Program") is copyright 1997, 2000 by Darin McBride and all rights are reserved.